brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/Eventlogs-Tools/README.md

 # Files in the Eventlogs-Tools Folder

 ## Prerequisite:
-Before you run the scripts in this folder, ensure the `Microsoft Log Parser utility` is installed on your system.
-Also, to fully utilize these scripts, you must be able to execute `PowerShell scripts (.PS1)`, particularly those that use the `Import-Module ActiveDirectory` command, especially on Windows 10 machines.
-This requires installing the `Remote Server Administration Tools (RSAT)`.
+Before running the scripts in this folder, ensure that the `Microsoft Log Parser utility` is installed on your system.
+Additionally, to fully utilize these scripts, you must be able to execute `PowerShell scripts (.PS1)`, particularly those that use the `Import-Module ActiveDirectory` command, especially on Windows 10 machines.
+This requires the installation of the `Remote Server Administration Tools (RSAT)`.

 ## Description:
-This directory contains scripts designed for selecting and processing Windows Event Log files (*.evtx).
-These scripts focus on extracting relevant information from the logs and generating outputs in a CSV file format for easy analysis.
+This directory contains a collection of scripts designed for selecting and processing Windows Event Log files (*.evtx).
+These scripts focus on extracting relevant information from the logs and generating outputs in a CSV file format for easy analysis. **All scripts in this folder are equipped with a graphical user interface (GUI), enhancing user interaction and making them more user-friendly and accessible for event log management tasks.**

 ### Script Descriptions (Alphabetically Ordered)